 Please note that I am not suggesting that people are fooling themselves.
 Placebo is a well recognized medical phenomenon, and if it makes you feel better, that is not wrong.
 Unless it stops you from getting safe uric acid levels.

 Is Apple Cider Vinegar For Gout A Coincidence?

 If a gout flare is left untreated, it will usually disappear naturally after a few days.
 It is perfectly possible that the relief noted by ACV drinkers would have happened anyway.
 Scientific studies could be designed to take this into account, but without them, we are left with the possibility that gout pain relief from ACV is mere coincidence.

 Is Apple Cider Vinegar For Gout Just Hydration?

 The biggest component of ACV is water, and sufficient intake will prevent dehydration.
-We know from several studies that hydration is good for gout, and we are left with the possibility that ACV is effective in the same way that almost all fluids are.
+We know from several studies that hydration is good for gout.
+So we are left with the possibility that ACV is effective in the same way that almost all fluids are.

 As there are no scientific studies on apple cider vinegar for gout, we are left with the conclusion that, if it works for you, then it is good.
 The biggest danger is that ACV, by whatever means, will help you cope with the pain, but if it only masks the symptoms whilst uric acid crystals continue to grow slowly, you are in danger.
 These deposits can destroy your joints slowly, so in later years, when you are least able to cope, you could be left with permanently crippled joints.
 Irrespective of pain, if you have ever had a gout attack, you must test uric acid at least once per year – more frequently if it is not stable, or you are unsure what your level is.